jlf599/JetstreamAPITutorial/README.md

 …then add that IP address to your running instance.
 Substitute the actual IP number you just got for the <your.ip.number.here>

 ```
-openstack server add floating ip ${OS_USERNAME}-api-U-1 <your.ip.number.here>
+openstack server add floating ip ${OS_USERNAME}-api-U-1 your.ip.number.here
 ```

 Is the instance reachable?
 Substitute the actual IP number you got for the <your.ip.number.here>

 ```
-ping <your.ip.number.here>
+ping -c 3 your.ip.number.here
 ```

 In your second terminal window and/or with your favorite ssh client (if you use an external ssh client, you'll need to get that private key to put in it!).
-Substitute the actual IP number you got for the <your.ip.number.here>
+Substitute the actual IP number you got for the your.ip.number.here

 ```
-ssh -i ${OS_USERNAME}-api-key centos@<your.ip.number.here>
+ssh -i ${OS_USERNAME}-api-key centos@your.ip.number.here

 *or if you were using an Ubuntu image*

-ssh -i ${OS_USERNAME}-api-key ubuntu@<your.ip.number.here>
+ssh -i ${OS_USERNAME}-api-key ubuntu@your.ip.number.here

 ```
 ## A brief look at volumes